Summer Retreat at Pinecrest Lake

 - What type of clothing should I wear?

-Casual, comfortable pants and a t-shirt, rubber soled shoes.
-No jewelry should be worn on your hands/wrists, except a simple wedding band (per CA health department).
+Casual, comfortable pants and a t-shirt, non-slip, closed-toe shoes.
+No jewelry should be worn on your hands/wrists, except a simple wedding band (per CA Health Department).

 - Do I need to wear a hairnet?